Does anger win, or do you?

 In conclusion, transforming anger is a life skill that is much like a life insurance policy.
 You will be healthier, happier, and relationships at home and work will flourish.

 Here is your homework

 What is your sense of anger at work?
 How do you handle it?
-Send me a story about a time when you were able to take a sticky situation and transform it to the positive.
-The best answers will get a copy of my newly revised “Leadership Quotes: Bumper Stickers for The Brain.”
+Send me a story about a time you took a sticky situation and transformed it into a positive one.
+The best answers get a copy of my book, “Leadership Quotes: Bumper Stickers for The Brain.”

 Here’s to your success,